 Japanese Cultural Center, Tea House, and Gardens

 The Japanese Cultural Center in Saginaw is renowned for being one of the most authentic spaces of its kind in North America and is the only Japanese Cultural Center in the Midwest.
-They host traditional tea ceremonies that will transport you to the far east in an exciting cultural experience.
+They host traditional tea ceremonies that will transport you to Japan in an exciting cultural experience.

 There are three acres of garden set right on the scenic shore of Lake Linton.
 They aim to promote intercultural understanding and peace, and it’s such a tranquil space to soak all this up.
 You can book a tour and tea any time or take a self-guided stroll through the serene landscape for free.